jkeohan/bonus_lectures/algos/intro-to-sorting-algos.md

 #### Pseudocode...Pseudocode...Pseudocode...

 As always let's start by writing some pseudocode to work out our thought process.
-We can use much of the Bubbke sort logic here but with a few key edits.
+We can use much of the Bubble sort logic here but with a few key edits.

 Things to keep in mind when working out the pseudocode are:

 - we need to keep track of the lowest value as it is found
-- we should not compare the same element to itself so 2nd loop should be the next element
+- we should not compare the same element to itself so 2nd loop should start at the next element
 - the swap must only happen a single time after each j loop has completed

 ```js